BeardedGrinn/odin-recipes/README.md

-My current projet is to set up a basic website formula, that demonstrates all that i have learned about HTML.
+My current project is to set up a basic website formula, that demonstrates all that i have learned about HTML.